 The drive is worth it, though, as Lake Louise is by far the largest ski resort in the Banff area.
 Featuring 4,200 acres spread across 177 runs, Lake Louise has terrain for every level of skier.
 Those in search of powder will want to head to the back bowls of The Lake and, of course, cruiser-lovers and speed demons alike will enjoy the thrill of testing their mettle on the Women’s World Cup Downhill trail.
 Experts and challenge seekers will enjoy the steeps of the frontside.

 By now, you’re probably craving something on the lighter side, so saddle up to Kuma Yama, located in the Lodge of the Ten Peaks at Lake Louise.
 Here you can enjoy a variety of traditional and creative sushi rolls, ramen and wide selection of Asian beer and sake.

 If you’re not staying at Fairmont Chateau Lake Louise, be sure to take advantage of your current proximity to this iconic hotel and the beautiful lake it sits next to you.
 Grab a pair of ice-skate rentals at the Chateau and go for a spin on the frozen lake.
-Afterwards, warm up inside with afternoon tea and pastries.
-If you’re feeling romantic or just plain idyllic, and you probably will, sign up for an evening sleigh ride around the lake.
+Afterward, warm up inside with afternoon tea and pastries.
+If you’re feeling romantic or just plain idyllic, and you probably will sign up for an evening sleigh ride around the lake.

 Day 5: Experience the Johnston Canyon Icewalk and cap off your trip with the ultimate Canadian meal